Yainer Diaz Player Props: Astros vs. Angels

 - Diaz is batting .231 with three doubles, two home runs and two walks.

+- Diaz has picked up a hit in 12 of 23 games this season, with multiple hits three times.

-- In 23 games played this season, he has hit a homer in two of them.
+- He has hit a long ball in two of 23 games played this season, and in 2.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.